dndubins/ATtiny85/timedISRs/README.md

   OCR1C = 243; // Set betw 1-255 (prescaler=16384, OCR1C=243 -->  2 Hz)
   sei();       // enable interrupts
 ```
 There is only one Timer/Counter Interrupt Mask Register, and it handles both Timer 0 and Timer 1.
-It is called "TIMSK"<p>
+It is called "TIMSK".
+This was slightly confusing to me because the ATtiny84 had TIMSK1 controlling Timer1, and TIMSK0 controlling Timer2.
+But, so be it!
+This is just a shoutout to the complexity and flexibility of timer settings on the ATtiny84.
+So flashy, the timers needed their own interrupt mask registers.<p>
 Other than the prescaler, OCR1C is the only number we need to set here.
 It behaves according to the following frequency chart, assuming an 8MHz clock speed: (all table values are expressed in Hz)

 | OCR1C | 	Prescaler: 1 | 	2 | 	4 | 	16 | 	32 | 	64 | 	128 | 	256 | 	512 | 	1024 | 	2048 | 	4096 | 	8192 | 	16384 |